Documentation

 kapp

-CLI using the kapp inspect -a <APPLICATION_NAME>
+CLI using the kapp inspect -a <APPLICATION_NAME> command.
+For example:

 kapp inspect -a my-test-ctrl